 It generates goodwill and positive brand visibility.
 Cause-related marketing gets the business seen in a good way by exhibiting its commitment to social causes.

 It boosts organization morale.
-Cause-related marketing helps employees feel food about the company, the cause they are supporting, and often they become more engaged in their work as a result.
+Cause-related marketing helps employees feel good about the company, the cause they are supporting, and often they become more engaged in their work as a result.

 It can have a direct positive financial impact.
 Businesses that collaborate usually win more leads and sales for their products or services.
 Meanwhile their non-profit partners gain more sponsorships, donors, and supporters.